Products sold in Ireland must be safe to use. Irish and EU law has protections to help make sure the products you buy are safe.

 Safety requirements for electrical products

 All electrical products, within certain voltage limits, sold in Ireland and the EU, must meet health and safety standards.
 The rules are set out in the Low Voltage Directive and S.I.
-No. 343/2016 gives effect to the Directive in Ireland.
+No. 343/2016 (as amended by SI 14/2022 (pdf)) gives effect to the Directive in Ireland.

 The Directive applies to a wide range of electrical products including: